Where We Be

 Siq, making for an irresistible combination.
 We

-photographed the poor Treasury nearly to death
+photographed the Treasury nearly to death

 before moving on to the rest of the complex.